 Residents also participate in a problem based learning (PBL) project, where they perform a self-assessment exercise of the patient care they provide in their clinic and formulate an improvement plan based on the results.
 At the conclusion of the Ambulatory Block, the Primary Care Chief Resident meets with the group to review their PBL results and the literature that supports the standard of care.

 - While working in small groups, residents propose and implement a patient safety and quality improvement project, and present their results during the rotation.

 Training in Procedural Skills and Practice Management

-Through the Ambulatory Blocks and seminars held by UMMC, residents have the opportunity to hone specific skills useful for a career in primary care and general internal medicine.
+Through seminars residents have the opportunity to hone specific skills useful for a career in primary care and general internal medicine.
 In addition, exposure to the practical business of medicine is provided through a lecture series.

 Residents can enhance their skills in: